-Course entry requirements: CSC2001F, CSC2002S and ((MAM1004F+MAM1008S) or (MAM1000W) or (both MAM1031F & MAM1032S (or equivalent)).
-CSC2004Z is required if CSC2002S was passed after 2017.
+Course entry requirements: CSC2001F, CSC2002S, CSC2004Z and ((MAM1004F+MAM1008S) or (MAM1000W) or (MAM1031F or equivalent)).

-The course provides an introduction to the two topics (1) structure and organization of operating systems and (2) a basic knowledge of computer networks that will take the student through the various logical layers of the ISO OSI layers, focusing on the Internet Protocol suite.
+The course provides an introduction to the structure and organization of operating systems, and computer networks including various logical layers of the ISO OSI layers, focusing on the Internet Protocol suite.